Scuba divers thought it was just a log in a lake. Turns out they discovered a 1,200-year-old canoe - KESQ

 “You get a new appreciation for people that lived in a time when there were no modern-day tools to do this thing where they could do it quicker.”

 Those who built the dugout canoes in present-day Dane County were ancestors of the Ho-Chunk Nation, who primarily live in Wisconsin.
-They are often referred to as the “People of the Big Water.”
+They are often referred to as the “People of the Sacred Voice.”

 For the next two years, the canoe will undergo preservation treatments, the first of which will preserve the canoe’s liquid environment in a tank at the State Archive Preservation Facility that will kill algae or microorganisms.
 After that, water that saturated the wood will be replaced with a treatment of polyethylene glycol, to prevent further degradation, according to Skibo.

-Note: Correction: A previous version of this story misstated the description of the Ho-Chunk Nation.
-The members are known as “People of the Sacred Voice.”